 Warning: The default font for text attributes, such as Description, is Times New Roman 10.
 Within a text attribute, the user has control over color, fonts, styling, sizing, and special effects such as underline, superscript, and strikethrough.
 The documentation scripts do not override any user modified fonts or special effects; however, they can override color, styling, and font size if the font is Times New Roman (they only control the styling of text in Times New Roman).
+Consequently, in order to produce professional looking documents, care should be taken when capturing external source material.
+Specifically, when using the Element Extractor window, either turn off the Maintain Formatting option or pre-process the document to convert all text to Times New Roman (i.e., open the document in a word processor, select all contents of the document, and select Times New Roman as the font).
+Similarly, when using cut & paste, either pre-process the document to Times New Roman or use Paste Unformatted rather than the Paste command.
+Since they should not be modified on output, formulas should be captured in another font, such as Arial.
+Also, note that text attributes do not support embedded tables and graphics.
+Therefore, tables and graphics should be captured as ExternalFile elements.

-13 This parameter identifies the performance requirement or other requirement incentivized on a particular contract.
+&lt;sup>12 This parameter identifies the performance requirement or other requirement incentivized on a particular contract.